-1. Invest in a professional web developer and designer
+1. Invest in a professional web developer and web designer

 Your web design deeply impacts how effective it is at generating leads.
 Visitors only take a fraction of a second to make their first judgments about your website design.
 Even worse, a bad user experience will quickly drive away potential prospects.

-A professional web developer will help you capture the essence of your brand and translate it into an attractive, compelling website.
+A professional web designer will help you capture the essence of your brand and translate it into an attractive, compelling website design.
 They will also ensure that the site is optimized to provide the best possible experience for your visitors.

 Be cautious too of the DIY route.
 These tools make it easy to build a website, but they don’t tell you anything how to optimize your website to convert leads.
 Cutting corners here can hurt your website in the long run.
 Look for the best web developer and designer who fits your budget, or you may find yourself facing a quick re-design.